Chocolate Mousse: Simple Dessert Recipes for Children

 – 1/2 cup fresh coriander leaves, chopped

-– 1-2 green chilies, finely chopped (adjust to personal preference)
+– 1-2 green chilies, finely chopped (adjust to taste)

 – 1/2 teaspoon mustard seeds